sbotev5/Desktop-Bot/README.md

 Upon launching, the program starts a GUI which is used by the user to record movements - mouse click, key press, mouse pointer movements etc. After recording, the set of movements is saved wtih a specific time at which it will be executed.
 The program executes it when it is time automatically (using local time to know when).

-Additionaly, the user has an option to save a specific set of movements on a file and load it later from a file chooser.
+Additionally, the user has an option to save a specific set of movements on a file and load it later from a file chooser.

 Jar file (for demo) and source code included.